Clinical Director, Therapist

 Sarah Shrier is a Licensed Professional Counselor serving clients of all ages in Denver, Colorado.
 She has experience treating toddlers, children, adolescents, and adults with a myriad of problems, including trauma, anxiety, depression, phobias, panic disorder, grief, and difficulty with life transitions.

-Therapist, Art Therapist, & Clinical Supervisor
+Therapist, Art Therapist, & Clinical Supervisor, Adolescent Specialist

 Kiera Rommel is a licensed Art Therapist who has been practicing with a multitude of populations for over 5 years.
 She received her Master’s degree in Art Therapy from the School of Visual Arts located in New York City.

-Lyndsey Klemme is Licensed Professional, Addiction, and Nationally Certified Counselor in Colorado.
+Lyndsey Klemme is a Licensed Professional, Addiction, and Nationally Certified Counselor in Colorado.
 Lyndsey’s experience extends to a variety of populations, with specialty in; persons struggling with substance abuse/recovery, LGBTQ, families and/or individuals involved with the court system and child protection programs, military-active and retired, minority populations, teens, and adults 50+.

 Marriage and Family Therapist

-Ben is a humanistic therapist who uses a holistic and client-centered approach in order to cultivate growth and inspire change in his clients.
+Ben is a humanistic therapist who uses a holistic and client-centered approach to cultivate growth and inspire change in his clients.
 He is very understanding, easy to talk to and meets people where they are at.

-Heather provides psychotherapy to adolescents and their families with the following issues: PTSD, psychosis, anxiety, depression, grief and loss, substance use, sexual abuse, offense specific, mood disorders and personality disorders.
+Heather provides psychotherapy to adolescents and their families with the following issues: PTSD, psychosis, anxiety, depression, grief and loss, substance use, sexual abuse, offense-specific, mood disorders, and personality disorders.